silviaherf/diamonds-kaggle-competition/README.md

 The 4 best fitting models are numbers in their namefile (01-H2OStacked Ensemble,02-LGBMRegressorV1,03-LGBMRegressorV2 and 04-RandomForestRegressorV5).
 The other ones, are just tests that did not come to a submission to kaggle.
 (Linear Regressrion, ElasticNet, KNeighborsRegressor,  DecisionTreeRegressor, RandomForestRegressor with hyperparameters changing, H2ODeepLearningStimator)

+3) pdf: It contains a final slide summming the developed project, and neeeded files for the readme file and the slide itself

 ## Project development